Where does coffee come from?

 South America

-In 2020, global coffee production reached 164 million 60-kilogram bags, the majority of which was produced by South America, specifically Brazil.
+In 2020, global coffee production reached 164 million 60-kilogram bags, mostly produced in South America, specifically Brazil.

 South American coffees are renowned for their light to medium body and a balanced, clean mouthfeel, with Brazilian coffees tending to have a really lovely chocolatey and nutty flavour profile.

-Most speciality coffee roasters will use a Brazilian coffee as the base for their espresso blends because they provide a nice, bold base to build upon.
+Most speciality coffee roasters will use a Brazilian or Colombian coffee as the base for their espresso blends because they provide a nice, bold base to build upon.

-Typically, South American coffees will have the taste characteristics that a lot of people tend to associate with ‘coffee’, because unless they’ve deep dived into speciality coffee it’s likely that they will have spent most of their life drinking coffees from this region!
+Typically, South American coffees will have the taste characteristics that many people associate with ‘coffee’, because unless they’ve deep-dived into speciality coffee, it’s likely that they will have spent most of their life drinking coffees from this region!

 Africa

-African coffees are known for being full bodied with bright acidity and pops of fruit!
+African coffees are known for being full-bodied with bright acidity and pops of fruity flavours.

-You’ll find beans coming out of Ethiopia, Kenya, Tanzania, Burundi, Rwanda and Democratic Republic of Congo with each coffee growing country here boasting its own unique flavour profiles.
+You’ll find beans coming out of Ethiopia, Kenya, Tanzania, Burundi, Rwanda and DRC, with each coffee-growing country here boasting unique flavour profiles.
 From juicy Kenyan coffee, to delicate tea-like Ethiopian coffee.

-Ethiopia is the largest African exporter of coffee, and has some of the most famous coffee growing regions in the world, with almost everyone in speciality coffee lusting after coffees coming out of Yirgacheffe in Sidamo or the Guji Highlands.
+Ethiopia is the largest African exporter of coffee, and has some of the most famous coffee-growing regions globally, with almost everyone in speciality coffee lusting after coffees coming out of Yirgacheffe in Sidamo or the Guji Highlands.

-The climate is so perfect in Ethiopia that coffee trees grow wild, producing local only varietal strains, such as Ethiopian 74110 which you can taste for yourself in our Ethiopian coffee produced by Mensur Aba Hika in Oromia, Jimma Zone.
+The climate is so perfect in Ethiopia, that coffee trees grow wild, producing local-only varietal strains like Ethiopian 74110 which you can taste for yourself in our Ethiopian coffee produced by Mensur Aba Hika in Oromia, Jimma Zone.

 Asia